archaelus/bitzn/README.md

 $ xargo build
 ```

-When xargo builds a libcore for your target (thumb
+When xargo builds a libcore for your target (thumbv7em-none-eabi), it may complain that it can't build libc - that seems to be the way xargo/libcore builds right now.
+It doesn't seem to break the final firmware.

-This will generate a stripped ELF binary of your program, which can be loaded onto the 1bitsy with GDB:
+This will eventually generate an ELF binary of your program, which can be loaded onto the 1bitsy with GDB:

 ```
-$ gdb ./target/thumbv7em-none-eabi/release/bitzn
+$ gdb ./target/thumbv7em-none-eabi/debug/bitzn
 GNU gdb (GNU Tools for ARM Embedded Processors) 7.10.1.20160210-cvs Copyright (C) 2015 Free Software Foundation, Inc.
 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>